BasharAlzrigat/reading-notes/301/Day-05.md

 ---

-`reduce` will return single value
+`reduce` will return single value.
-`map` will return the whole array
+`map` will return the whole array.